-(1) The amounts reported represent the aggregate grant date fair value of the restricted stock awards granted during the fiscal year ended December 31, 2021 under Surrozen's 2015 Plan, computed in accordance with Financial Accounting Standard Board Accounting Standards Codification, Topic 718, or ASC Topic 718.
-The assumptions used in calculating the grant-date fair value of the stock options reported in this column are set forth in the notes to Surrozen's financial statements included in the Annual Report.
+(1) The amounts reported represent the aggregate grant date fair value of the option awards granted during the fiscal year ended December 31, 2022 under Surrozen's 2021 Plan, computed in accordance with Financial Accounting Standard Board Accounting Standards Codification, Topic 718, or ASC Topic 718.
+The assumptions used in calculating the grant-date fair value of the stock options reported in this column are set forth in the notes to Surrozen's consolidated financial statements included elsewhere in this Report.
 This amount does not reflect the actual economic value that may be realized by the non-employee director.